The Trans-Siberian Railway

 "You hear a lot about how unfriendly Russians can appear, but once you've cracked the exterior grumpiness with a joke or a shared glass of vodka, you'll always see the truth of what really lies beneath – a warm, friendly and generous people who are intensely proud of their very beautiful country and its long and truly fascinating history.

 "Arriving in Moscow (4) at the end of the long track from Beijing feels like an achievement.
 Standing at the heart of the city, Red Square, surrounded by centuries of Russian history and culture feels like a fittng end to the most wonderful journey.
 The city sights really do live up to their billing.
-Surrounded by St Basil's and the Kremlin, it suddenly hits home that you have travelled through – and are now standing at the heart of – one of the world's most historically and politically influential nations.
+Surrounded by St Basil's and the Kremlin, it suddenly hits home that you have traveled through – and are now standing at the heart of – one of the world's most historically and politically influential nations.
 This feeling is staggering and makes the journey in itself eminently worthwhile."

 Was this useful?